-The New K-Pointer page 5

-God. continued

-meaningful today.
-I mean, all that stuff about thy neighbor's ass -

-GOD: You ever eaten any flies, Hardspar?
+God. continued meaningful today.
+I mean, all that stuff about neighbor's ass - GOD: You ever eaten any flies, Hardspar?
+HOMESPUN: I only meant GOD: Listen, I wrote those a long time ago.

-Task Farce

-Q: I used to think all the

-that

-letters to the Sex Task Force

-(sic) were made up by you guys, but I recently had a

-changed my mind-not to mention my testosterone level.
-(I told you not to

-mention it.)
-The other day, I

-was getting it on with my girl, who I'll call Lisa.
-(I don't

-know her real name.)
-She'd

-recent experience

-HOMESPUN: I only meant

-GOD: Listen, I wrote those a long time ago.
 I happen to know you cranked out some pretty smarmy prose when you were a sprout.
 A short story about a squad of pompon girls and a gang of alien football players springs particularly to mind.
-HOMESPUN: But back to

-The Ten Commandments.
-Did you really part the Red like they did in the Sea movie?
+HOMESPUN: But back to The Ten Commandments.
+Did you really part the Red Sea like they did in the movie?
 GOD: Yeah, I did that, but not quite like in the film.
-DeMille parted it on the left and I parted it on the right.
+DeMille parted it on the left and Pparted it on the right.
 HOMESPUN: What do you think of Reagan's Defense Program?

-GOD: What channel is it on HOMESPUN: It isn't a TV show.
-I'm talking about the U.S. spending billions on bombs to blow up the world when people are starving to death GOD: Well, if you're going to put it that way, I guess I'm against it.
+GOD: What channel is it HOMESPUN: It isn't a TV show.
+I'm talking about the U.S. spending billions on bombs to blow up the world when people are starving to death.
+GOD: Well, if you're going to put it that way, I guess I'm against it.
 HOMESPUN: So why don't you do something about it?

 GOD: What, you mean like setting off a few H-bombs or knocking a few jets out of the sky?
-Then you clowns would sky?
 Then you clowns would be whining about that.

 HOMESPUN: You're probably right.
 Are there beings on other planets?
 GOD: Sure.

 HOMESPUN: Are they anything like us?

 GOD: Get serious.
+Some of

-Some of us learn from our mistakes.
+us learn from our mistakes.
+HOMESPUN: If -

-HOMESPUN: If -GOD: Say, I'm starting to get a little headache here.
+GOD: Say, I'm starting to get a little headache here.

-HOMESPUN: Just couple more questions these are really important.
-GOD: I can feel my temples starting to throb.
+HOMESPUN: Just a couple more questions these are really important.
+GOD: I can feel my

+temples starting to throb.
 You got any Tylenols on you?
-HOMESPUN: If a tree falls in the forest and there's nobody there to hear it, does it make any sound?
-GOD: If I could just lie down for an hour or so, I'd be fine HOMESPUN: Will you please just answer the goddamn question for once!
-GOD: Oh, for crying out Hold: (b): (b), for crying out loud, yes] It makes a sound!
+HOMESPUN: If a tree falls in the forest and there's nobody there to hear it, does

+it make any sound?

+GOD: If I could just lie down for an hour or so, I'd be

+HOMESPUN: Will you please just answer the

+GOD: Oh, for crying out loud, yes!
+It makes a sound!
 It goes, "Srong, Srong!"

 HOMESPUN: "Srong?"

+What's "srong?"

+GOD: I've got a splitting headache, that's what's

+wrong!

-GOD: I've got a splitting headache, that's what's wrong! wrong HOMESPUN: Just one more-why do they glue the liners inside cereal boxes so that when you try to roll them up, they rip and the cereal gets stale?
+HOMESPUN: Just one

+more-why do they glue

+the liners inside cereal boxes so that when you try to roll

+them up, they rip and the cereal gets stale?

 GOD: Come up with the answer to that one and you can be God.